supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L13_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

     ![Container Images in ACR](images/azure-container-registry.png)

 1. Click on **Access Keys** and copy the **password** value, it will be used in the following task, as we will keep it as a secret  in Azure Key Vault.
+    > **Note**: If you do not see password field, please toggle the "Admin user" to Enabled.

     ![ACR password](images/acr-password.png)